-- The second SBIR Phase II award must have been awarded from the FY 2018 Phase II Release 1 FOA (DE-FOA-0001794) from the following program offices: - Office of Advanced Scientific Computing Research - Office of Basic Energy Sciences - Office of Biological and Environmental Research - Office of Nuclear Physics - o Have secured an offer of matching funds, contingent on receipt of the DOE award, from an eligible third party investor prior to award as described below. - The term 'eligible third-party investor' means a small business concern other than the small business applicant, a venture capital firm, an individual investor, a non-SBIR Federal, State or local government, or any combination thereof.
-SBIR/STTR Phase I, II, or III funds from a Federal agency may not be used as matching funds. - The matching amount (excluding any fees collected by the SBC) must be equal to the amount of the award. - o The matching funds cannot come from the following ineligible sources: - The applicant's internal research and development funds, - Funding in forms other than cash, such as in-kind or other intangible assets. - Funding from the owners of the eligible entity, or the family members or affiliates of such owners. - Funding attained through loans or other forms of debt obligations. - O Applicants that have secured matching funds at time of application must include a letter of commitment from each eligible third party investor.
-Applicants that have not secured matching funds at time of application must submit a letter of commitment from each eligible third party investor prior to 11:59 pm ET, January 20, 2020 to sbir-sttr@science.doe.gov.
-Applicants that fail to provide a letter of commitment from each eligible third party investor by this deadline will be ineligible for award. - A letter of commitment, signed by a person with authority, from each investor must include the following information: - A statement that the investment is contingent on the receipt of an award from DOE; - A statement that the investor was/is not a current owner of the small business prior to the investment, or a family member or affiliate of an owner; - The amount of the investment; - A statement that the amount of the investment will be available to the small business concern during the entire period of the award from DOE; and - The expectations of the investor.
+Or the second SBIR Phase II award must have been awarded from the FY 2018 Phase II Release 1 FOA (DE-FOA-0001794) from the following program office:

+- Office of Energy Efficiency and Renewable Energy - Have secured an offer of matching funds, contingent on receipt of the DOE award, from an eligible third party investor prior to award as described below. - The term 'eligible third-party investor' means a small business concern other than the small business applicant, a venture capital firm, an individual investor, a non-SBIR Federal, State or local government, or any combination thereof.
+SBIR/STTR Phase I, II, or III funds from a Federal agency may not be used as matching funds. - The matching amount (excluding any fees collected by the Small Business Concern (SBC)) must be equal to the amount of the award. - The matching funds cannot come from the following ineligible sources: - The applicant's internal research and development funds, - Funding in forms other than cash, such as in-kind or other intangible assets. - Funding from the owners of the eligible entity, or the family members or affiliates of such owners. - Funding attained through loans or other forms of debt obligations. - Applicants that have secured matching funds at time of application must include a letter of commitment from each eligible third-party investor.
+Applicants that have not secured matching funds at time of application must submit a letter of commitment from each eligible third party investor prior to 11:59 pm ET, June 2, 2020 to sbir-sttr@science.doe.gov.
+Applicants that fail to provide a letter of commitment from each eligible thirdparty investor by this deadline will be ineligible for award. - A letter of commitment, signed by a person with authority, from each investor must include the following information: - A statement that the investment is contingent on the receipt of an award from DOE; - A statement that the investor was/is not a current owner of the small business prior to the investment, or a family member or affiliate of an owner; - The amount of the investment; - A statement that the amount of the investment will be available to the - small business concern during the entire period of the award from DOE; and - The expectations of the investor.